 The symptoms of depression are often subtle at first.
 They may occur suddenly or happen slowly over time.
 It can be hard to recognize that symptoms may be connected and that your child might have depression.

-- Unexplained aches and pains, such as headaches or stomach
+- Unexplained aches and pains, such as headaches or stomach pain

-sleeping, or sleeping too much
+Trouble sleeping, or sleeping too much

 - Changes in eating habits that lead to weight gain or loss or not making expected weight gains

 - Constant tiredness, lack of energy

 - Body movements that seem slow, restless, or agitated